 Banking, Money and Taxes in Bahrain

-Bahrain's economy, though strong, is heavily reliant on petroleum and aluminium production, and has seen its growth slowed somewhat as a result of global economic crisis.
+Bahrain's economy, though strong, is heavily reliant on petroleum and aluminium production, and its growth slowed down somewhat as a result of the global economic crisis.

 However, Bahrain remains one of the most important centres for Islamic banking in the Middle East, and expats relocating there can look forward to dealing with banking services that are efficient and reliable.